 LG V20: Price

-The LG V20 will sell outright for $1099 with 64GB of storage.
+The LG V20 sells outright for $1099 with 64GB of storage through JB Hi-Fi.
+There's currently no carrier options for the V20.
 That’s a little cheaper than Google’s competing Pixel XL, Samsung’s Galaxy S7 Edge or Apple’s iPhone 7 Plus, although it still breaks the psychological $1000 premium price point.

 LG V20: Specifications